 Cancun’s Mayan Ruins

-If you’re in Cancun, you can easily get away from the glitz and glamor of the hotel zone and take a trip to ancient stone temples.
+If you’re in Cancun, you can easily escape the glitz and glamor of the hotel zone and take a trip to ancient stone temples.
 You can head over to Chichen Itza, a UNESCO Heritage site.
 The ruins are also home to numerous cenotes.

 Tulum’s Mayan Ruins